Michael-AUG/Michael-AUG/README.md

 - 👀 I’m interested in Amateur Radio, Linux, Bash Scripting, XMLRPC, Markdown and HTML.
 - 🌱 I’m currently learning Markdown.
 - 💞️ I’m looking to collaborate on applets for Amateur Radio using Linux.
-- 📫 How to reach me - email gm5aug@topple.scot or via Twitter @ToppleMichael
+- 📫 How to reach me - email gm5aug@topple.scot

 <!---
 Michael-AUG/Michael-AUG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.